mnot/I-D/draft-nottingham-rfc8615bis.md

 used, it MUST be explicitly specified by the application in question.

-Registrations MAY also contain additional information, such as the syntax of additional path components, query strings and/or fragment identifiers to be appended to the well-known URI, or protocol-specific details (e.g., HTTP {{?RFC7231}} method handling).
+Registrations MAY also contain additional information, such as the syntax of additional path components, query strings, and/or fragment identifiers to be appended to the well-known URI, or protocol-specific details (e.g., HTTP {{?RFC7231}} method handling).

 Note that this specification defines neither how to determine the hostname to use to find the well-known URI for a particular application, nor the scope of the metadata discovered by dereferencing the well-known URI; both should be defined by the application itself.

-Also, this specification does not define a format or media-type for the resource located at "/.well-known/" and clients should not expect a resource to exist at that location.
+Also, this specification does not define a format or media type for the resource located at "/.well-known/", and clients should not expect a resource to exist at that location.

 Well-known URIs are rooted in the top of the path's hierarchy; they are not well-known by definition in other parts of the path.
 For example, "/.well-known/example" is a well-known URI,